 In proving each element of Penal Code 243(d), the prosecutor may provide evidence in the form of eyewitness testimony to prove:

 - Making contact with someone in an offensive manner.

 There is testimony from the victim and possibly a neutral witness who observed the defendant making contact with the victim.

-The defendant could also be described as looking straight at the victim before the contact was made or that he/she made a comment such as “I’m going to get you for that.’
-The defendant might have been appeared focused on the victim and walked directly to him before contact was made.
+The defendant could also be described as looking straight at the victim before the contact was made or that he/she made a threatening comment before contact.

-The identical injury on another person, however, could result in that person being unable to perform his work or enjoy his favorite hobby or sport for a time and has resulted in chronic stiffness.
+The identical injury on another person could result in that person being unable to perform his work.
 In this case, a jury could conclude the injury was serious.

 There are a several defenses to aggravated battery which may be relevant depending upon the specific circumstances of each case.